Kinistin

 Chief Kinistin (c.
 1850–c.
-1920) was an Ojibway councilor (headman) of Chief Ošāwaškokwanēpi (Yellow-quill).
+1920) was an Ojibwe councilor (headman) of Chief Ošāwaškokwanēpi (Yellow-quill).

 Background

 "Kinistin" or Kiništin (meaning "Cree") came to Saskatchewan from Western Ontario along with his two brothers, Miskokwanep ("Red [Crow-]Feather") and Mehcihcākanihs ("Coyote").
 Chief Kinistin possibly participated in the 1869-1870 Red River Rebellion.

 Exodus into Saskatchewan

-During the Treaty 1 negotiations, Yellow Quill and Kinistin agreed to the treaty terms but a dispute arose among the Plains Ojibway of southern Manitoba which led Yellow Quill and other Ojibway chiefs including Kinistin, to commence an exodus into Saskatchewan in the 1870s.
+During the Treaty 1 negotiations, Yellow Quill and Kinistin agreed to the treaty terms but a dispute arose among the Plains Ojibwe of southern Manitoba which led Yellow Quill and other Ojibwe chiefs including Kinistin, to commence an exodus into Saskatchewan in the 1870s.
 They settled in the Qu'Appelle River valley.
 An agreement to observe to Treaty 4 was signed on August 24, 1876, at Fort Pelly, which established the Nut Lake Band.